 Best colloidal oatmeal skin care products, according to experts

-Face masks are a great way to treat your skin to some much-needed TLC, and the skin care expert swears by this effective option that's formulated with colloidal oatmeal and hydrating shea butter.
+Face masks are a great way to treat your skin to some much-needed TLC, and Kaminska swears by this effective option that's formulated with colloidal oatmeal and hydrating shea butter.
 "This soothing face mask softens and moisturizes the skin.
-It's great for skin that may have been over-exfoliated," she noted.
+It's great for skin that may have been over-exfoliated," she notes.

-Celebrity aesthetician and dermatological nurse Natalie Aguilar absolutely adores oat-based products and gushed about this organic oat oil when we asked her for her top product picks.
-"It’s a 100 percent pure, solvent-free, parabens-free, alcohol-free, GMO and gluten-free vegetable oil that can be used on the face, body, hair and nails and can be mixed into face and body creams as well," she said.
+Licensed aesthetician and dermatological nurse Natalie Aguilar absolutely adores oat-based products and gushed about this organic oat oil when we asked her for her top product picks.
+"It’s a 100 percent pure, solvent-free, parabens-free, alcohol-free, GMO and gluten-free vegetable oil that can be used on the face, body, hair and nails and can be mixed into face and body creams as well," she says.

-Oatmeal can clearly work for a range of skin conditions, and board-certified dermatologist Dr. Alicia Zalka told us it's also quite beneficial for treating poison ivy.
-Who knew, right?
-The skin care savant recommends giving this everyday cream from La Roche-Posay a try to tackle any minor irritation you might experience on a regular basis.
+Zalka recommends trying this everyday cream from La Roche-Posay to tackle any minor irritation you might experience on a regular basis.

-"It's terrifically creamy and moisturizing and makes my skin want to shout 'Ahh' when I apply it to my dry hands after washing and sanitizing them all day long," she noted.
-The non-greasy cream is even gentle enough to use on your hands, body and face.
+"It's terrifically creamy and moisturizing and makes my skin want to shout 'Ahh' when I apply it to my dry hands after washing and sanitizing them all day long," she notes.
+The non-greasy cream is gentle enough to use on your hands, body and face.

-Anolik listed this affordable Aveeno body cream that's formulated with prebiotic oat and aloe as a great skin care solution for those who are dealing with dry, sensitive skin.
-"It maintains great surface contact for hours after application and prolonged hydration," he said.
+Anolik lists this affordable Aveeno body cream that's formulated with prebiotic oat and aloe as a great skin care solution for those who are dealing with dry, sensitive skin.
+"It maintains great surface contact for hours after application and prolonged hydration," he says.

 This one reminds us of the oatmeal bath our parents gave us when we had chicken pox, but it's a lot more luxurious and a lot less grainy.
 The body wash is gentle enough for sensitive baby skin, but also quite suitable for adult skin, and it's free of undesirable ingredients like parabens, sulfates, dyes and phthalates.

-Anolik swears by the popular product (it has over 1,400 verified five-star ratings!) and said it soothes skin as it cleanses, leaving behind a helpful residue (rather than a gross filmy one) that helps calm skin.
+Anolik swears by the popular product (it has almost 2,300 verified five-star ratings!), noting that it soothes skin as it cleanses, leaving behind a helpful residue (rather than a gross filmy one) that helps calm skin.

-The hydrating balm works overtime to repair skin's barrier and reduce moisture and water loss, and it also happens to be hypoallergenic and dermatologist-tested.
-"Their products are formulated to be non-irritating to the skin, non-drying, non-comedogenic, oil-free, synthetic fragrance-free, synthetic dye-free, gluten-free and cruelty-free," she told us.
+The hydrating balm works overtime to repair skin's barrier and reduce moisture and water loss.
+It also happens to be hypoallergenic and dermatologist-tested.
+"Their products are formulated to be non-irritating to the skin, non-drying, non-comedogenic, oil-free, synthetic fragrance-free, synthetic dye-free, gluten-free and cruelty-free," she tells us.

 Want to moisturize and protect your skin simultaneously?
 After hearing about this moisturizer from Kaminska, we're ready to see what all the fuss is about.
-"It's great for sensitive or dry skin and has a lightweight formulation," she said.
-The fragrance-free product tackles redness, dryness, itchiness and irritation and also has the National Eczema Association Seal of Approval!
+"It's great for sensitive or dry skin and has a lightweight formulation," she says.
+The fragrance-free product tackles redness, dryness, itchiness and irritation and also bears the National Eczema Association Seal of Approval!

 Winter can be pretty harsh on skin, so even if your complexion is usually quite calm, it might need an extra helping hand when the weather is frightful.
-Parks listed this ultra hydrating moisturizer as one of his go-tos and it also has over 5K five-star reviews from happy Sephora customers.
+Parks calls this ultra-hydrating moisturizer one of his go-tos, and it even has over 5,000 five-star reviews from happy Sephora customers.

 This Allure 2020 Best of Beauty winner is also one of Anolik's favorites and is made with an impressive crop of ingredients like colloidal oatmeal, shea butter, honey, avocado oil and vitamin E oil.
 The hand cream is perfect for the harsh months of winter, when we all suddenly remember that a hand care routine is actually pretty important.

-"Dry, sensitive hands also need support from weather and wear and tear of day-to-day use," Anolik noted.
+"Dry, sensitive hands also need support from weather and wear and tear of day-to-day use," Anolik notes.

 Whenever we're in a rush to shave our legs, we inevitably end up with red, blotchy skin (aka strawberry legs), so we're always willing to learn about a new shaving cream that can keep our legs soft and smooth, like this one that Zalka swears by.

-The hydrating gel is formulated with soothing oat, vitamin E and and is perfect for anyone who regularly deals with razor bumps.
-"It's the number one shaving product I recommend for my patients who suffer from inflamed skin from shaving.
-It provides friction-free and smooth shaving," she explained.
+The hydrating gel is formulated with soothing oat, vitamin E and is perfect for anyone who regularly deals with razor bumps.
+"It's the No. 1 shaving product I recommend for my patients who suffer from inflamed skin from shaving.
+It provides friction-free and smooth shaving," she explains.